The World’s Best HTML Template

 <p>4

-This holds true as long as you want your pages to be distributable offline as well, which has been the only reason to include the html start tag, its lang attribute, and a meta element with encoding information.
+This applies as long as you want your pages to be distributable offline as well, which has been the only reason to include the html start tag, its lang attribute, and a meta element with encoding information.
 (Online, you can specify this information on the server side.)

 The template is available for download; above, n designates placeholders and parts to be modified, though these are complemented by documentation I needed to add because of my blog software’s code formatting rules.
-Many things are implied, but don’t hesitate to call me out on them.
+Many things are implied, but don’t hesitate to call them out.

 1. Language code